deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "What?"

-"If you'd just… *told* me, or *asked* me... fuck!
+"If you'd just… *told* me, or *asked* me...fuck!
 I might even have been okay with it!
 Because I *get* it, I understand, you put it perfectly yesterday too.
 I married the Air Force first."
 He sighed.
 “But instead you *lied* to me, Ava.
 For… what, two years?”

 "About that." she agreed, nodding sadly.